petrovg/flickrpicker/README.md

 * Activity indicators
 * Store the authorization token and sectret
 * Add a de-authorize button to PickAPic which removed the stored token and secret
+* A button to cancel the image picking